sayali0512/wordpress_playbook/README.md

 Author Information
 ------------------

-This entire asnible playbook repository is created by iTalent Digital pvt ltd.
+This entire ansible playbook repository is created by iTalent Digital pvt ltd.